-On accepting UG as a natural object, we can move beyond a descriptive theory by asking why linguistic form is subject to this set of universal properties.
+Take all the world's languages and note the structural features they have in common.
+On the basis of these universal features of language, we can propose a universal grammar, a hypothesis circumscribing the core features of all possible human languages (Chomsky 1965).
+On accepting this hypothesis, we can move beyond a descriptive theory by asking why linguistic form is subject to this set of universal properties.
 More precisely, we seek an explanation for how and where this restricted set of linguistic features is specified.
 The discussion that follows will analyse the possible routes we can take when forming such an explanation.
-The hunt for an explanation of universal features is traditionally mounted by arguing that Universal Grammar is an innate biological predisposition that defines the manner in which language is learned by a child.
+The hunt for an explanation of universal features is traditionally mounted by arguing that universal grammar is an innate biological predisposition that defines the manner in which language is learned by a child.
 The linguistic stimulus a child faces, whatever language it is drawn from, through the process of learning, results in a knowledge of language.
-For example, Chomsky states that this learning process is 'better understood as the growth of cognitive structures along an internally directed course under the triggering and partially shaping effect of the environment' (Chomsky 1980: 34).
+For example, Chomsky states that this learning process is:

+"better understood as the growth of cognitive structures along an internally directed course under the triggering and partially shaping effect of the environment" (Chomsky 1980:34)

 So an innate basis for language, along with the ability to learn, permits the child to arrive at a knowledge of language.
 Just how influential the learning process is in arriving at knowledge of language is frustratingly unclear.
-At one extreme, we can imagine a highly specialized 'language instinct' (Pinker 1994) where learning only 'partially shapes' the yield of the language-acquisition process: the assumption here is that linguistic evidence faced by a child underdetermines the knowledge they end up with.
+At one extreme, we can imagine a highly specialised "language instinct" (Pinker 1994) where learning only "partially shapes" the yield of the language acquisition process: the assumption here is that linguistic evidence faced by a child under-determines the knowledge they end up with.
 At the other extreme, we can imagine a domain-general learning competence which serves language as well other cognitive tasks.
-Here, the suggestion is that knowledge of language can be induced from primary linguistic data with little or no language-specific constraints (Elman et al.1996).
+Here, the suggestion is that knowledge of language can be induced from primary linguistic data without the need for innate language-specific constraints (Elman et al. 1996).

-13.2.2 Isolating the object of study
+2.1 Isolating the object of study

-Recall the conundrum we are considering: how and where are universal features of language specified?
-The explanatory framework discussed in the previous section concerns itself with the degree to which language-specific constraints guide language acquisition, and it is assumed that these constraints determine language universals.
-Nowhere in this analysis is the role of the linguistic population considered: an explanation for the universal features of a population-level phenomenon-language-has been reduced to the problem of the knowledge of language acquired by individuals.
-In short, the traditional route to understanding linguistic universals, to a greater or lesser extent, assumes that these universals are specified innately in each human, or at least, explainable in terms of detached linguistic agents.
-This de-emphasis of context, culture, and history is a recurring theme in the cognitive sciences, as Howard Gardner notes:
+Recall the conundrum we are considering: How and where are universal features of language specified?
+On invoking the above line of explanation, that is, the degree to which language specific constraints guide language acquisition, we should first notice that an explanation for the universal features of a population level phenomena - language - has been reduced to the problem of the knowledge of language acquired by individuals.
+Of course, languages vary greatly across populations, but we are specifically interested in the features common to all languages.
+Universal properties of language, to a greater or lesser extent, are specified innately in each human.
+This de-emphasis of context, culture and history is a recurring theme in the cognitive sciences, as Howard Gardner notes:

-Though mainstream cognitive scientists do not necessarily bear any animus [...] against historical or cultural analyses, in practice they attempt to factor out these elements to the maximum extent possible (Gardner 1985: 41).
+"Though mainstream cognitive scientists do not necessarily bear any animus [...] against historical or cultural analyses, in practice they attempt to factor out these elements to the maximum extent possible."
+(Gardner 1985:41)

 Taking this standpoint is understandable and perhaps necessary when embarking on any practical investigation into cognition.
 The result of this line of explanation is that we consider universal features of language to be strongly correlated with an individual's act of cognition, which is taken to be biologically determined.
 Now we have isolated the object of study.
 Understanding the innate linguistic knowledge of humans will lead us to an understanding of why language is the way it is.
-For the purposes of this study, let us characterize this position:
+For the purposes of this study, let us characterise this position: